leankoala-gmbh/nuxt-tailwind-storybook/README.md

 npm run storybookStyle
 ```

-### MDX and i18n
+### i18n Support
-Since this boilerplate was designed for multilanguage support, Vue-i18n is also included in Storybook.
-Unfortunately this has a disadvantage.
-If you want to change the props in the stories dynamically (as you already knew it from the Knobs plugin), this will not work with active multilingualism.
-If you want to build a Nuxt app without multilingualism, you should comment out the decorator in the `./storybook/preview.js`.
+This boilerplate has been provided with i18n support, but if you don't need multilanguage support, you should remove the decorators from the `./storybook/preview.js` File.

 ```js
 addDecorator(() => ({